-Non-perishable food for our six food pantries; larger sized diapers; gloves; new men’s/women’s underwear for our clothing closet; community clean-up volunteers.
+Non-perishable food for our food pantries; gloves and winter coats; new underwear for our clothing closet; and weekly volunteers.

-90% of the neighbors served by Westside CARES have a steady job and source of income that does not keep up with the basic cost of living in the region.
+90% of Westside CARES neighbors have a steady job and income that does not keep up with the basic cost of living in the region – even in economic prosperity.

 “I don’t know where I would be without you.
 Thank you for always showing me what I can still do, what I still have… and the parts I had forgotten I have.
 That’s priceless to me just like you are.” — Westside CARES Neighbor